loftwah/tech-101/terraform/eks-demo/README.md

 # Deploying a Database on Kubernetes with AWS, Ruby, Ruby on Rails, PostgreSQL, and Terraform

 Kubernetes is a powerful platform for managing containerized applications, and it can also be used to manage databases.
-In this article, we'll explore how to deploy a database on Kubernetes using AWS, Ruby, Ruby on Rails, PostgreSQL, and Terraform.
+In this guide, we'll explore how to deploy a database on Kubernetes using AWS, Ruby, Ruby on Rails, PostgreSQL, and Terraform.

 ## Prerequisites